 The BP Travel Award 2016 was won by Lithuanian artist Laura Guoke.
 She travelled to refugee camps in Ritsona Greece where she made sketches, took photographs and filmed in order to create large-format portraits of the most vulnerable refugees from Syria and the volunteers helping them.
 Her aim is to show migrants as people with names, faces and individual stories.
 The resulting work is on display in this year's exhibition.

 BP Portrait Award: Next Generation

 BP Portrait Award: Next Generation is an exciting project offering free opportunities for 14-21 year olds to engage creatively with painted portraiture through the BP Portrait Award.
-For the eight year, young people will be able to connect with past BP Portrait Award-winning artists, meet other young people interested in portraiture and create their own portraits through a series of programmes including Taster Sessions, Drop-in Drawing, three-day Summer Schools, the fifth after-hours Young People's Private View, an onsite display showcasing the project, and youth-generated digital content.
+For the ninth year, young people will be able to connect with past BP Portrait Award-winning artists, meet other young people interested in portraiture and create their own portraits through a series of programmes including Taster Sessions, Drop-in Drawing, three-day Summer Schools, the fifth after-hours Young People's Private View, an onsite display showcasing the project, and youth-generated digital content.
 BP Portrait Award: Next Generation has engaged over 3000 young people in London and regionally.